hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - If you want to configure the audience for the Ledger API, replace ``OIDC_AUTHORITY_LEDGER_API_AUDIENCE`` in the `auth.ledgerApiAudience` entry with audience for the Ledger API. e.g. ``https://ledger_api.example.com``.
 - Replace ``OPERATOR_WALLET_USER_ID`` with the user ID in your IAM that you want to use to log into the wallet as the SV party.
 Note that this should be the full user id, e.g., ``auth0|43b68e1e4978b000cefba352``, *not* only the suffix ``43b68e1e4978b000cefba352``
 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
-- Replace `persistence.password` with the value you set in ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/postgres-values.yaml``.

 The private and public key for your SV are defined in a K8s secret.
 If you haven't done so yet, please first follow the instructions in